ExodusMovement/haraka/README.md

 // methods
 behavior.goTo(index: number | number[], config?: Object = {}) // animate to a specific behavior state

+behavior.unmount() // Useful for removing components that are hidden after animation behavior.mount(state: ?number) // Useful for animations that start in a hidden state, use along with `unmounted` prop and `mount()`

 behavior.index // to retrieve current state index
 ```